 |Date:||August 23, 1970|

-This is Barry Mitchell's first of 11 gigs as Queen's bassist.
+This is Barry Mitchell's first of 12 gigs as Queen's bassist.
+The ad was drawn up by Roger Taylor.

 All these years later, Barry has happily given interviews about his short stint with the band.
 One one occasion he recalled his audition about three before this show, and how they ran through a couple Smile numbers that would end up on Queen's debut album, as well as a few Hendrix songs.